paninebaluy/nataliia-me/posts-blockerettes/2025-07-09-chipped-nails-nfcs.md

 The product itself is wonderful.
 It's pretty, easy to use, easy to understand, and accessible to anyone willing to wear press-on nails.
 It's also obviously scalable to other wearable tech: I recall the COO of the company talking about their plans to cover the pet accessory market.

-However, the goal behind Chipped Social that considers onboarding people to Web3 sounds difficult to impossible to achieve, since people don't really care about which back end their product runs on — it's like onboarding Web users to nginx, which they definitely use, but usually have no idea about.
+However, the goal behind Chipped Social, which is to onboard people to Web3, sounds difficult to impossible to achieve, since people don't really care about which back end their product runs on — it's like onboarding Web users to nginx, which they definitely use, but usually have no idea about.

 Overall, it's a great and actually useful product that boasts additional security as well as sustainability.
 I admire how Winny stands behind the decision to keep things simple and knows exactly what her audience wants.
 We need more products like this one in the Web3 wearables market.